ethereum-optimism/community-hub/src/docs/governance/rpgf-2.md

 - a link to their GitHub, Twitter, Discord, or Optimism address.
 - (optional) contact info for the project or person.

+A full nomination template will be posted on the Forum before the nomination period begins.

 ## Funding Eligibility